Audism is similar to racism. The word is relatively new and not well-known. It is a belief that Deaf people constitute an underclass.

 A disadvantaged player had to surrender money to a central pot, usually an upturned cap.
 As such, he was "hand-in-capped" or handicapped.
 Handicap moved to horse racing, golf, and cards.
 It came to indicate any disadvantage, but more so a physical one.
 In that respect, the word has become something of a no-no (politicaly incorrect).

 Atelophobia is the irrational fear of imperfection.
 Neophobia is the fear of a confusing new situation.
-They both apply to the fear a non-disabled person might experience, in early contact with a deaf or otherwise disabled person.
+They would both apply to the fear a non-disabled person might experience, in early contact with a deaf or otherwise disabled person.
 It is a defense based on ignorance.
 So is the next word.

 This fear of approaching or being involved with Deaf persons is quite common, according to a Harris Poll some years ago.
 Surdophobia specifically describes that.